alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 # Nuxt 3: CASL Authorization

-> It's been very long time that I couldn't write any blog post due to some other priorities.
+> It's been a very long time since I wrote a blog post due to other priorities.
 It feels good to be back.

 <img src="/img/nuxt-casl/nuxt-casl-hero-image-dorian-mongel-unsplash.jpg" class="hero-image" alt="Photo by Jeff DeWitt on Unsplash" />

 ## Introduction

-Nuxt is a popular web framework that cover a lot of features, although time to time we need some extra plugins/modules or libraries.
-CASL is one of them, CASL is a agnostic authorization library for Javascript/Typescript.
-I have been using CASL for more than two years within several projects.
-In this blog post, I would like to show you how to use CASL in a nuxt project.
+Nuxt is a popular web framework that covers a lot of features.
+However, from time to time, we need additional plugins, modules, or libraries.
+CASL is one such library.
+It is an agnostic authorization library for Javascript/Typescript.
+I have been using CASL for more than two years across several projects.
+In this blog post, I will show you how to use CASL in a Nuxt project.

-End of the blog we would like to achieve developer friendly, robust and extendable authorization.
+By the end of this blog, we aim to achieve a developer-friendly, robust, and extendable authorization system.

 ## Installation

-I'm assuming that everyone will apply these changes to an existing project, so I will try to explain in that context
+I assume that you will apply these changes to an existing project, so I will explain them in that context.

-You have to install following packages to your project.
+You need to install the following packages in your project:

 :::code-group